apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 - [HelloWorldServer](helloworld/async/HelloWorldClient.java) - a server that demonstrates the asynchronous API and responds with a simple `Hello World!` response body as a `text/plain`.
-- [HelloWorldClient](helloworld/async/HelloWorldClient.java) - a client that sends a `GET` request to the configured single address of the [server](helloworld/async/HelloWorldServer.java) and receives the response as a single content.
+- [HelloWorldClient](helloworld/async/HelloWorldClient.java) - a client that sends a `GET` request to the [server](helloworld/async/HelloWorldServer.java) and receives the response as a single content.
 - [HelloWorldUrlClient](helloworld/async/HelloWorldUrlClient.java) - a client that sends a `GET` request to the specified URL in absolute-form and receives the response as a single content.